Oil industry shuts platforms, rigs, refineries before storm

 The oil industry was already hammered since the start of the year, struggling with low prices after the coronavirus decimated demand.
 At the same time, OPEC was flooding the market with crude, aiming — with success — to put American oil producers out of business.

 Oil prices have recovered somewhat, but are still well below what most producers need to stay in business.
+Benchmark U.S. crude was selling for about $43 a barrel Wednesday, while gasoline was selling for about $2.20 a gallon, according to AAA.
 This year, 60 oil and gas companies filed for bankruptcy protection, according to law firm Haynes and Boone.

-Because demand for fuel remains low, experts say it’s unlikely that the U.S. will suffer from oil or gasoline shortages due to the hurricane, as other regions fill in the gaps.
-But there could be short-term impacts, depending on how long the storm lingers.
+Experts say it’s unlikely that the U.S. will suffer from major oil or gasoline shortages due to the hurricane, as other regions fill in the gaps or turn to stored oil.
+But with higher demand that typically comes with summer, there could be some disruption.

+“Inventories have been getting tighter through the summer,” said Peter McNally, global sector lead at Third Bridge, an investment research firm.
+“There is a buffer, but we still have a couple weeks left in the summer of higher demand, so we could see the surplus come off pretty quickly.”

 OFF-SHORE PLATFORMS